olooney/oranlooney.com/content/post/gpt-cnn.md

 So, I don't think 170 tokens is just an approximation used to bill for roughly the amount of compute it takes to process an image.
-And I don't think they're concatinating layers to join image and text data the way some other multi-modal models do.
+And I don't think they're concatenating layers to join image and text data the way some other multi-modal models do.

-No, I think GPT-4o is *literally* representing $512 \times 512$ images as 170
-tokens, using an CNN architecture very similar to YOLO to embed the image directly into the transformers semantic embedding space.
+No, I think GPT-4o is *literally* representing `512x512` images as 170 tokens, using an CNN architecture very similar to YOLO to embed the image directly into the transformers semantic feature space.

-The architectures that best "fits" is 5 layers of $5 \times 5$ convolutions alternating with 5 layers of $2 \times 2$ max pooling, or a similar architecture with two back-to-back $3 \times 3$ convolution layers.
+The architectures that best "fits" is 5 layers of `5x5` convolutions alternating with 5 layers of `2x2` max pooling, but honestly it could be nearly anything.
-It's impossible to be that precise, but I think it's roughly in that ballpark.
-(Not least because *most* state-of-the-art image classifiers are roughly in the same ballpark.)

-This explains how its able to handle multiple images, and tasks like comparing two images, for example.
+The theory has a lot of predictive power: it explains how GPT-4o is able to handle multiple images, and tasks like comparing two images, for example.
 It explains how its able to see multiple objects in the same image, but gets overwhelmed when there are too many objects in a busy scene.
-It also explains why GPT-4o seems extremely vague and the absolute and relative positions of separate objects within the scene; RoPE can only do so much.
+And it explains why GPT-4o seems extremely vague and the absolute and relative positions of separate objects within the scene; RoPE can only do so much.

+Perhaps someday OpenAI will open-source GPT-4o and I'll be able to peek under the hood and find out if I was close at all.

 <!-- https://unsplash.com/photos/black-and-gray-camera-on-white-table-Y5dd6hLkn-8 -->

 Postscript: Alpha Channel Shenanigans
 --------------------------------------

-One curious thing I noticed while working on this project is that GPT-4o *ignores* the alpha channel, resulting in occasionally suprising behavior.
+One interesting thing I noticed while working on this project is that GPT-4o *ignores* the alpha channel, resulting in somewhat counter-intuitive behavior.

+When I say, "ignores", I don't mean that it gets rid of transparency by compositing it onto some default background, the way an image editor might when convert PNG to JPG.
+No, I mean it literally just grabs the RGB channels and ignores the alpha channel.

-We can illustate this with four carefully prepared images.
-For convenience, These images are displayed on top of a checkboard pattern - the images themselves have flat, transparent backgrounds.
+We can illustrate this with four carefully prepared images.
+For convenience, These images are displayed on top of a checkerboard pattern - the images themselves have flat, transparent backgrounds.

 What do I mean by "transparent black" or "transparent white?"
 Well, when we represent an RGBA color with four bytes, the RGB byes are still there